 Common Causes of Sore Throat and When to See a Doctor

-A sore throat is one of the most common complaints that leads people to seek medical attention.
-Anyone of any age may suffer from a sore throat, and it may vary from a minor discomfort to intense pain when swallowing or speaking.
-In most cases, a sore throat will resolve itself within a few days, but in other cases, it may be the result of infections or medical conditions which require assessment by a doctor.
-It is estimated that the majority of cases are caused by viruses, though bacterial infections can also lead to a sore throat (Bisno et al., 2002).
+A sore throat is one of the most common reasons people seek medical attention.
+People of all ages can develop a sore throat, with symptoms ranging from minor discomfort to severe pain when swallowing or speaking.
+In most cases, a sore throat resolves on its own within a few days.
+However, it can sometimes be caused by infections or underlying medical conditions that require medical evaluation.
+Most sore throats are caused by viral infections, although bacterial infections can also be responsible (Bisno et al., 2002).

 What Is a Sore Throat?

-A sore throat is a sensation of pain, dryness, itchiness or rawness in the throat and may feel worse when swallowing food and drink.
-Sore throats can affect different areas of the throat, including the tonsils, larynx, and pharynx and may cause difficulty with eating, sleeping and speaking.
-However, in the majority of cases, they are not severe.
-Understanding the different causes of sore throat will help a person decide when home remedies are sufficient and when medical help should be sought.
+A sore throat is characterised by pain, dryness, itchiness or a scratchy or raw sensation in the throat that may feel worse when swallowing.
+A sore throat can affect different structures, including the tonsils, larynx, and pharynx, and may cause difficulty eating, sleeping, or speaking.
+However, most sore throats are mild and resolve without complications.
+Understanding the different causes of sore throat can help you determine when home remedies may be sufficient and when it is important to seek medical attention.

-The most common causes of a sore throat are viral infections.
-Common viruses include those responsible for the common cold, influenza, and other respiratory infections.
-Sore throats caused by viruses typically develop in conjunction with other symptoms, including cough, runny nose, fever, sneezing, and muscle aches.
-It has been demonstrated that viruses are the cause of around 70-95% of sore throats in adults (Worrall, 2007), and as antibiotics cannot treat viruses, they are treated supportively.
+Viral infections are the most common cause of a sore throat.
+Common viruses include those that cause the common cold, influenza, and other respiratory infections.
+Viral sore throats are often accompanied by other symptoms, including a cough, runny nose, fever, sneezing, and muscle aches.
+Viruses cause approximately 70-95% of sore throats in adults (Worrall, 2007).
+As antibiotics are ineffective against viral infections, treatment focuses on supportive care to relieve symptoms.

 Bacterial Infections Can Also Cause Sore Throat